sakloui/jorban-martysmods.github.io/docs/special-and-others/special-games/fivem.md

 Navigate to your GTAV folder by using our [guide for locating your game's executable](https://guides.martysmods.com/docs/special-and-others/finding-your-game-executable-and-directory/)!

-Once there, look specifically for these two files, and singular folder:
+Once there, look specifically for these two files, and singular folder and keep a mental note of where they are located:

 * `dxgi.dll` - ReShade Binary File